 Sant Raskhan was a great devotee of Shri Krishna and one of the chief poets of Hindi literature during the Bhakti period.
-It is really wonderful the way he dedicated his life to Shri Krishna in spite of being Muslim.
-A great devotion is seen in Raskhan’s creation.
-His devotion can not be described in words.
-One can only feel this in his poems.
+He dedicated his life to Shri Krishna in spite of being Muslim.
+A great devotion is seen in Raskhan’s creation which cannot be described in words but only be felt in his poems.

-The birth period of this greatest Krishna devotee is not exactly known but people believe that he was born around Samvat (the year of the Vikram Era) 1615 others believe it to be issvi (beginning with Jesus Christ) 1630 and the Mishra brothers say that he was born in 1558 issvi and died in 1628.
+The year of birth of this great Krishna devotee is not exactly known but people believe that he was born around Samvat (the year of Vikram Era) 1615.

-Most of the learned people believe that Raskhan was a Pathan from Delhi but few others believe that his birthplace was a place named Pihani in the Hardoi district.
+Most of the learned people believe that Raskhan was a Pathan from Delhi but few others believe that his birth place was a place named Pihani in Hardoi district.

 Relating to this, there is one more story famous that he was attracted to a woman but she was very proud of her beauty.
-Every time he expressed his love to the woman she would insult him each time.
-Once, he was reading the Persian-translated version of Shrimad Bhagwat.
-While reading the incidence of the separation of Shri Krishna from Gopis, he realized that Shri Krishna was the only one eligible for love and if one has to love, he must love Shri Krishna.
+Every time he expressed his love to the woman, she would insult him each time.
+Once, he was reading the Persian translated version of Shrimad Bhagwatam and while reading the incidence of the separation of Shri Krishna from Gopis, he realized that Shri Krishna was the only one eligible for love and if one has to love, he must love Shri Krishna.
 Overjoyed with devotion for Krishna he left the thought of the woman he loved and came to Vrindavan.
 His terrestrial love changed over to divine love.

-Based on the various Krishna Leelas like “Bal Leela”, “Chir Haran Leela”, “Kunj Leela’, “Panghat Leela”, and “Dan Leela” Raskhan has given many creations.
-Apart from this, there are his creations on Lord Shiva, Devi Ganga, and festivals like Holi.
+Based on the various Krishna Leelas like “Bal leela”, “Chir haran Leela”, “Kunj Leela’, “Panghat leela”, “Dan leela” Raskhan has given many creations.
+Apart from this, there are his creations on Lord Shiva, Devi Ganga and festivals like Holi.

-Shri Raskhan’s creations which are full of devotion to lord Krishna are immensely sweet.
+Shri Raskhan’s creations which are full of devotion for Lord Krishna are immensely sweet.
 Whoever reads this, gets so engrossed that an image of such devotion appears in front of him that can not be described in words.
 The picture of devotion in Raskhan’s creation is such unique that it is difficult to find any other creation as good as his.